grytole/stm8builder/README.md

 The goal of this project is to make building/flashing of ROMs for stm8s chips as much painless as I can handle it.
 All what it needs is a Linux console, cheap STLink clone, stm8s device and your code.

 - It builds code with SDCC toolchain.
-And you need to install it: `apt-get install sdcc`.
+You need to install it manually.
 - It integrates a well known Stm8StdPerifLib from ST. Builder will download and compile this lib automatically.
 - It flashes your precious devices with [stm8flash](https://github.com/vdudouyt/stm8flash).
 Builder will download and compile it too.
-But you'll need to install libusb if it absent: `apt-get install libusb-1.0-0-dev`.

 ### List of needed packages
 - sdcc